jeremywrnr/codepilot/README.md

 ## features

 - supports simultaneous file editing
-- import a any github repo into codepilot
+- import a any github repo into GitSync
 - edit, test, and commit back to github
 - supports live branching, testing
 - import, create, and close issues (GH)